Bupivacaine Liposome Dosage

 Data not available

--Inject slowly into the soft tissues of the surgical site with frequent aspiration to check for blood and minimize the risk of intravascular injection.
+-Inject slowly (generally 1 to 2 mL per injection) with frequent aspiration to check for blood and minimize the risk of intravascular injection

--Administer with a 25 gauge or larger bore needle.
+-Administer with a 25 gauge or larger bore needle to maintain the structural integrity of the liposomal particles

--Vials of this drug should be inverted multiple times to re-suspend the particles immediately prior to withdrawal from the vial.
+-Vials should be inverted multiple times to re-suspend the particles immediately prior to withdrawal from the vial

--This drug should not come into contact with antiseptics such as povidone iodine in solution.
+-This drug should not come into contact with antiseptics such as povidone iodine in solution; allow site to dry before drug administration

 -Dose is based on size of surgical site, volume required to cover the area, individual patient factors that may impact the safety of an amide local anesthetic, and a maximum dose of 266 mg.